cityofcapetown/data-standards/docs/data_exchange.md

 ### Machine Readable

 When data is shared, it must be in a machne readable format.
-Only if impossible to provide a machine readable format can it be shared as a non-machine readeable format.
+Where unrealistic to provide a machine readable format, a non-machine readeable format can be provided.

 ```
 Typical machine readable formats include (not limited to):